Moutoussamy/BankCustomersChurnPred/README.md

 ![donut_churn_percent](Results/donut_churn_percent.png)

 It appears that 20.4% of the customers left the bank in this dataset.
-We can see an ovwerrepresentation of the retained costumers in this dataset, this imbalance can bias the modeling.
+We can see an over-representation of the retained costumers in this dataset, this imbalance can bias the modeling.

 ### Categorical variables

 ![HeatMapCatFeatures](Results/HeatMapCatFeatures.png)

-Here, the catgorical variables gives us some interresting information:
+Here, the catgorical variables gives us some interesting information:
 - The churn rate is higher for women than men
 - The churn rate is higher for the german costumers (highest churn rate).
 French and Spanish customers have the same churn rate.
-It could be interesting to put the spanish and the french in the same group.
+It could be interesting to put the spanish and the french in the same group
-- Having a credit do not to be a key feature for the customer churn
+- Having a credit is not key feature for the customer churn
-- As expected, non-active members present a higher chrun rate.
+- As expected, non-active members present a higher chrun rate

 ### Continuous variables

 ![violinPlot_continuous](Results/violinPlot_continuous.png)

 Here, the continuous variables gives us some interresting information:
-- The credits score do not seems to be different between the churned and retained costumers.
+- The credits score is not different between the churned and retained costumers.
 - The average age of the retained costumers seems to be lower than the churned costumers.
 - The tenure do not seems to be different between the churned and retained costumers.
 - We can see a clear difference in the balance of the churned and retained costumers.